Mosque shooting: Christchurch gunman livestreamed shooting

 The livestream began as the gunman drove to the Al Noor Mosque in Deans Ave, parking his car in a nearby driveway.

-The beige stationwagon contains a cache of weapons and ammunition in the front passenger seat and boot, along with petrol cannisters.
+The beige station wagon contains a cache of weapons and ammunition in the front passenger seat and boot, along with petrol canisters.

 He then armed himself and walked into the mosque, with the first victim shot in the doorway.